sedol1339/files/papers.md

 	  - Section 1.2 describes the adaptation of discriminative DNNs into the above scheme.
 The popular "hybrid" approach converts p(text|audio) to a scaled p(audio|text) using eq.
 5-6 (see "Connectionist speech recognition: a hybrid approach").
 The overall construction of a sequence-level training objective, converting local frame-level scores from a discriminative model into "generative" scaled likelihoods, only to then plug those into a discriminative sequence training criterion, may seem like a strange hybrid indeed.
 Nonetheless, this has been a remarkably effective approach, that still constitutes the SOTA (2018).
 	  - Section 1.3 describes end-to-end discriminative sequence-level models, such as LAS.
 However, combination with LMs is not theoretically justified (sec.
 1.4).
 	  - ...
 TODO

+## Code generation

+@incollection{Liu2023Jul,
+	author = {Liu, Kaibo and Han, Yudong and Zhang, Jie M. and Chen, Zhenpeng and Sarro, Federica and Harman, Mark and Huang, Gang and Ma, Yun}, title = {{Who Judges the Judge: An Empirical Study on Online Judge Tests}}, booktitle = {{TrickyBugs}},
+	pages = {334--346},
+	year = {2023},
+	month = jul,
+	publisher = {Association for Computing Machinery},
+	address = {New York, NY, USA},
+	doi = {10.1145/3597926.3598060}
+}
+  - NOTE: This work was extended in "TrickyBugs: A Dataset of Corner-case Bugs in Plausible Programs", see for more detailed review.
+  - Our goal is to assess the reliability of test suites in AtCoder platform.
+We collect code solutions to coding problems from AtCoder platform, that pass a test suite (a set of input/output pairs).
+  - We use widely studied test assessment metrics:
+  - 1) Line and branch coverage.
+These metrics measure the percentage of executed lines/branches of the source code against the total lines/branches of code when running the test suite.
+Bugs in the uncovered code can never be detected by the test suite.
+  - 2) Mutation score.
+We make minor changes to the source code by using different mutation operators.
+The modified programs are called mutants.
+A mutant is called an equivalent mutant if its semantic is equivalent to the original program, despite being syntactically different (IMO, probably within the input constraints).
+If the test suite is not able to differentiate a mutant and its original program, we call this mutant a survived mutant.
+Otherwise, we call it a killed mutant.
+The mutation score is the percentage of killed mutants against the total number of non-equivalent mutants.
+In practice, mutation score is often calculated as the percentage of killed mutants against the whole set of mutants.
+Since uncovered mutants cannot be killed, we use both original mutation score and covered mutation score.
+For survived mutants that are not killed by the test suites, we check whether they are equivalent mutants by manual analysis.
+  - For coverage, for Python solutions, we use Coverage.py; for C++ solutions, we use the source-based code coverage feature of clang; for Java solutions, we use JaCoCo.
+To conduct mutation testing, we use mutmut for Python, Mull for C++, PITest for Java.
+  - The coverage for Java solutions are relatively low: 78.2% of Java solutions are fully line covered, and 74.2% of Java solutions are fully branch covered.
+By manual analysis we discover three main types of uncovered code (listing 1): (i) missing branch that yields a false positive solution (which pass tests but is buggy); (ii) the uncovered code from user templates which are dead code (especially in Java code); (iii) debugging code that does not affect the behaviour of the functional code.
+This pose concerns regarding the effectiveness of coverage criteria in test suite assessment.
+  - Only around 60% of the Python solutions, 40% of the Java solutions, and 35% of the C++ solutions have a full mutation score.
+So, achieving full mutation coverage is more difficult than achieving full statement or branch coverage.
+We manually check 381 Python survived mutants in covered code.
+The majority (95%) of the survived mutants are either fully equivalent (30%) or equivalent under input constraints (65%).
+Inequivalent mutants, which survived due to inadequate test suites, account for less than 5%.
+  - To identify false positive solutions, we randomly generate additional test inputs.
+We then manually inspect and categorize false positive solutions in table 7.
+Most of them (73%) are missing corner cases.
+Different false positive solutions of the same problem often miss the same corner case.
+  - Among the false positive solutions, 89% have full line coverage, 79% have full branch coverage, and 38% have full mutation scores.
+So, a large ratio of bugs will be ignored if developers rely only on the coverage and mutation score.

+@incollection{Liu2024Apr,
+	author = {Liu, Kaibo and Han, Yudong and Liu, Yiyang and Chen, Zhenpeng and Zhang, Jie M. and Sarro, Federica and Huang, Gang and Ma, Yun}, title = {{TrickyBugs: A Dataset of Corner-case Bugs in Plausible Programs}}, booktitle = {{ACM Conferences}},
+	pages = {113--117},
+	year = {2024},
+	month = apr,
+	publisher = {Association for Computing Machinery},
+	address = {New York, NY, USA},
+	doi = {10.1145/3643991.3644870}
+}
+  - In existing bug datasets like Defects4J, CodeFlaws, QuxixBugs most of the bugs are identified by a simple and ordinary test case and do not necessarily represent corner cases.
+  - We refer to a program that passes existing tests as a plausible program, which may either be correct or buggy.
+Bugs in plausible programs are typically harder to detect and are often logical corner cases.
+  - Here we extend a TrickyBugs dataset proposed in our prior work "Who Judges the Judge: An Empirical Study on Online Judge Tests".
+There it was noted that traditional test adequacy metrics such as line/branch coverage and mutation score have limitations when applied to such cases.
+  - TrickyBugs is an evaluation dataset for the following task: how to fix and locate faults, given only source code, program specification and passed test cases?
+It also can be utilized to study how to better measure and improve test adequacy.
+  - We collect our data from AtCoder, where users are requested to submit their code solutions for different coding tasks, and the backend test cases (input/output pairs) will judge the submitted programs.
+We only retain the passing programs.
+At this step, we get approximately 230,000 human-written programs in C++, 140,000 programs in Java, and 169,000 programs in Python from 939 coding tasks.
+Then we filter out all coding tasks with multiple correct outputs for one input.
+We also collect the original test cases and difficulty of the coding tasks from an AtCoder’s official post and a third-party website that evaluates the difficulty of coding tasks based on AtCoder’s rating system.
+  - The core step for dataset construction is to find bugs.
+We then randomly generate 100 additional test inputs for each coding task according to the input constraints.
+Then we compare the outputs of two or more different implementations.
+If there is any discrepancy among the outputs, we find bugs.
+The output that dominates the others in terms of proportion (a dominance ratio) is considered a correct test output.
+We also perform manuall check if dominance ratio < 0.95.
+The generated input/output pair is consitered an additional test case.
+  - To broaden the applicability of the dataset, we also employ the gpt-3.5-turbo model to assist us in fixing these buggy plausible programs, and then verify the corrections manually.
+  - In total, TrickyBugs dataset contains 1,405 buggy programs in C++, 792 in Java, and 846 in Python from 324 coding tasks, and additionally 1,361 fixed programs for 224 coding tasks.
+In table 1, one can see the average lines of code (Average LOC), average difficulty of the coding tasks (Average Diff.) etc.
+  - Are 100 generated test inputs enough?
+According to fig. 2, the number of discovered buggy plausible programs reaches a plateau when there are around 95 inputs.
+(IMO the plateau of 5 samples is not enough; there are still bugs to discover; however, the case when we discover more and more bugs with a large amount of random input samples is, probably, typical for a small number of tasks)

 ## Fundametals (various)